zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

 ### Considerations

 - Preloading is not mandatory, but to improve effeciency or to play the audio effect multiple times, Agora recommends you preload the audio effect.
-- The above methods have return values.
-If the API fails, the return is < 0.
+- The API methods have return values.
+If the method fails, the return value is < 0.

 ## Audio Mixing